Voters Rate Political Division As Top Issue Facing the Country

-GU Politics released a special edition of the Civility Poll on January 13—one week before the inauguration of President-Elect Joe Biden.
+GU Politics released a new edition of the Battleground Poll on June 15— which shows voters overwhelmingly prefer compromise that gets results over ideological purity that does not.
 Follow the link below to view the full press release with detailed results, individual summaries from Lake Research Partners and The Tarrance Group, and our full dataset.

 What Is The Battleground & Civility Poll?